 Remember, being a friend to someone grieving is hard because those who are grieving often don’t know how to put their feelings into words.
 Even if your gesture doesn’t go over as planned or you do not get the response you would expect, know that it still mattered to her.
 Just don’t give up on her.
 Navigating grief is hard and messy and unpredictable, but her grief will get easier to navigate and on the other side, your friendship will be stronger than you could have imagined.

-This article was originally published on May 7, 2018 and has been updated for timeliness.
+This article was originally published in May 2018 and has been updated for timeliness.